THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 Split is the second biggest city in Croatia, immediately after Zagreb.
-While I wouldn’t choose Split as my main reason for coming to Croatia, it would be a shame to miss it if you’re here already.
+While I wouldn’t choose Split as my main reason for coming to Croatia, it’s one of the key tourist destinations in the country and it’s definitely worth a visit.

-As the biggest coastal city in Croatia, Split surely has a lot to offer.
+As the biggest coastal city in Croatia, Split has a lot to offer.
 The city and the people of Split are quite relaxed, and coffee and food play an extremely significant role in Dalmatian culture.
-Moreover, you also have a lot to see, from history to natural beauty.
+You also have a lot to see, from history to natural beauty.

-This blog post is going to include everything you should do if you have two days in Split, so if this interests you, keep reading!
+This blog post is going to tell you everything you need to include in your 2-day itinerary for Split, so if this interests you, keep reading!

 HOW TO GET TO SPLIT?

 However, if you want to use the cheaper option, you can use the bus.
-Split’s public transportation has a direct bus going from Trogir to Airport and continuing to Split.
+Split’s public transportation has a direct bus going from Trogir to Airport and continuing to Split (no. 37).
 The ticket is only 2.5 euros for 2 rides, but be mindful that it does not drive all the way to the old town of Split, so check where you’re staying.

 WHERE TO STAY IN SPLIT?

 Split has everything from hostels to luxurious villas, so you won’t have any problems with accommodation, no matter the budget.
-Here are a few of my recommendations where to stay in Split:
+Here are a few of my recommendations where to stay in Split or you can use the map below to check out some of the options:

 DAY ONE IN SPLIT: OLD TOWN, DIOCLETIAN’S PALACE, AND SPLIT’S RIVA